-Volunteers needed for the annual rake up of the wildflower meadow at Bearfield, off Ashley Road, 12th September 10 – 2 pm.
+August 2019: Annual rake up of the wildflower meadow at Bearfield, off Ashley Road, 12th September.
 We will also be clearing in front of the hedge and removing guards.
 Refreshments supplied as are tools and gloves.
 Long trousers and long sleeved tops are recommended to protect against nettles and brambles.
 Please come along and help us

 Need to know who to contact if you find an injured or displaced animal?

 There are 2 Wildlife Hospitals in Wiltshire: Wiltshire Wildlife Hospital at Newton Tony, nr Salisbury (01980629470 for enquiries and 07850778752 for emergencies) and the Oak and Furrows wildlife Rescue Centre at Cricklade (01793 751412 between 1-5pm).
 Local vets are also usually sympathetic to wildlife casualties.